gulyasm/jsonui/README.md

 # JSONUI
-`jsonui` is an interactive JSON explorer on your command line.
+`jsonui` is an interactive JSON explorer in your command line.
 You can pipe any JSON into `jsonui` and explore it, copy the path for each element.

 ![](img/screenshot1.png)
 ![](img/screenshot2.png)